wp-plugins/rest-console-embed/readme.txt

 == Installation ==
 1. Install REST Console Embed either via the WordPress.org plugin directory, or by uploading the files to your server.
-1. Activate the plugin through the \'Plugins\' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Use the `[rest-console]` shortcode in your content.

 == Screenshots ==